MitchMilam/PowerPoints/README.md

 Some of this material is dated, some of actually quite new and still relevant to the current version of Dynamics 365, Power Platform, DataVerse, etc.

-These presentations (over 100 in all), represent nine years of delivering traning, conducting webinars, and speaking at conferences.
+These presentations (over 100 in all), represent nine years of delivering training, conducting webinars, and speaking at conferences.

 I should also note there are a few presentations on Xamarin mobile development, which I was doing for a while.